G-Holden/PokeAPI-GUI/README.md

-# PokeAPI-GUI
+# Pokedex

-A Code Club World Project.
+An archived Code Club World Project

+Creates a Pokedex searchable by Pokedex number, by querying RESTful API from pokeapi.co

-Code and instructions can be sourced from https://projects.codeclubworld.org/en-GB/09_python_archive/09/Pokedex.html
+Code and instructions sourced from https://projects.codeclubworld.org/en-GB/09_python_archive/09/Pokedex.html

 Have updated the pokeapi.py file to keep the project usable, as data from pokeapi.co has changed format